Master's in Marketing & Business Marketing Degree Programs in Massachusetts

 M.S., M.A., and M.B.A. marketing programs typically require students to complete a combination of core and elective coursework.

 In M.S. and M.A. programs, coursework typically comprises core topics in the field of marketing such as marketing management, business and marketing analytics, digital marketing, marketing theory and models, marketing metrics and assessment, marketing research, consumer behavior and insights, ethics in marketing, and marketing strategy.
 In M.B.A. programs, foundational coursework typically emphasizes business and management subjects such as financial accounting, managerial accounting, managerial finance, microeconomics for managers, operations management, business law, business ethics, and marketing management.
+Students might also find MBA programs that concentrate on internet or digital marketing.
 These and other subjects may help students gain knowledge in marketing and business management.

 - Product development